If you’re a local business with customers in your neighborhood, it’s important that you’re easily accessible to potential new leads.

 Sometimes you’ll go through this entire process only to realize your business still isn’t displayed on Google Maps properly.
 Here are a few reasons why that could be.

 You moved locations.
-If you moved locations, you’ll need to update your Google My Business listing with your new address.
+If you moved locations, you’ll need to update your Google Business Profile listing with your new address.
 Google may remove your listing or mark it as “Permanently Closed” if you don’t change your address sooner than later.
 Even a regular user who tried coming into your storefront at your previous address can report your listing as closed.
 Be on top of updating your listing!

-- You updated information on your listing and Google is waiting to verify.
+- You updated the information on your listing and Google is waiting to verify.
 (Such as your new address).

 - Google suspected “keyword spamming” in your business title.